-A study of the ethical concepts that are relevant to resolving moral issues in business, with a focus on developing reasoning and analytical skills to apply these concepts to business decisions.
-It includes history, ethics, social responsibility, policy, economics, law, and other areas.
+This course offers a study of the ethical concepts that are relevant to resolving moral issues in business and focuses on the development of reasoning and analytical skills for applying these concepts to business decisions.
+It includes an exploration of history, ethics, social responsibilities, policy, economics, and law.